 The 11 Suites at the hotel are ideal for couples while the 5 Vineyard Suites offer privacy and space for families and groups of friends.

 The Silo Hotel is a magical space towering above the V&A Waterfront surrounded by the natural wonder of South Africa’s Mother City.

-The Silo is being built in the grain elevator portion of the historic grain silo complex occupying six floors above what will become the Zeitz Museum of Contemporary Art Africa (MOCAA).
+The Silo has been built in the grain elevator portion of the historic grain silo complex occupying six floors above what will become the Zeitz Museum of Contemporary Art Africa (MOCAA).
 Zeitz MOCAA will be a contemporary art museum to rival the likes of the Tate Modern in London, MoMA in New York and Museo Nacional del Prado in Madrid.
 Zeitz MOCAA is a not-for-profit partnership between the V&A Waterfront and Jochen Zeitz, whose collection forms the Museum’s founding collection.
 Zeitz MOCAA will open in September 2017.

 This luxury Cape Town villa boasts 360° vistas over the iconic city, including views of two World Heritage sites: Table Mountain, and Robben Island.
 Open decks and intimate balconies offer unparalleled views of Cape Town’s V&A Waterfront.
 An opulent double storey, 15,000 ft² (1,400m²) property with wrap-around terraces, “The One Above” boasts lavish facilities such as a fully-equipped fitness centre, sauna, two crystal-clear swimming pools and a serene library.
 A private lift ascends six floors to reach the luxury penthouse Cape Town, opening onto an elegant entrance hallway, the walls of which are dotted with a stunning collection of local artwork.